Joseph Biederman: Research Funding

-Relationship with Pharmaceutical Companies
+Questions of Ethics

-In 2008, Senator Chuck Grassley, undertook an investigation that alleged that Joseph Biederman had violated federal regulations in addition to Harvard Medical School's and Massachusetts General Hospital's research rules by receiving money from pharmaceutical companies.
-According to newspaper reports, Dr. Biederman received research funding from 15 drug companies and served as a paid speaker or adviser to seven, including Eli Lilly & Co. and Janssen Pharmaceuticals.
+In 2008, Senator Chuck Grassley, undertook an investigation that alleged that Joseph Biederman had violated federal regulations in addition to Harvard Medical School's and Massachusetts General Hospital's research rules by receiving money from the pharmaceutical companies.
+According to newspaper reports, Biederman received research funding from 15 drug companies and served as a paid speaker or adviser to seven, including Eli Lilly & Co. and Janssen Pharmaceuticals.
 Biederman earned consulting fees of at least $1.6 million over eight years from pharmaceutical companies.

 Subsequent to these reports, the Massachusetts General Hospital launched an investigation.
-Dr. Biederman has said that he was not influenced by the money and that some of his work supported drugs other than Risperdal.
+Biederman said that he was not influenced by the money and that some of his work supported drugs other than Risperdal.
 In 2011, Massachusetts General Hospital and Harvard Medical School disciplined Biederman for small clerical errors that violated conflict of interest policies.
-Massachusetts General Hospital and Harvard Medical School found no ethical violations and nothing to question the integrity of research he published about relevant drugs.
-No evidence was presented to support newspaper reports that Prof. Biederman had violated federal regulations or had engaged in unethical behavior or scientific misconduct.
-Thus, he retained his Professorship at Harvard and his positions at the Massachusetts General Hospital where he was subsequently awarded an endowed Chair.
+Drs.
+Joseph Biederman, Thomas Spencer and Timothy Wilens were barred from accepting payments for "all paid industry-sponsor outside activities" for one year, required to seek approval for "paid activities" and required to disclose those activities for two years, undergo training on conflicts of interest, and face a delay in of consideration for promotion and advancement.
+Biederman retained his Professorship at Harvard and his positions at the Massachusetts General Hospital where he was subsequently awarded an endowed Chair.

 According to ProPublica's drug company money database, Biederman received over $3,000 from pharmaceutical company Shire's North American division in 2018, mainly for consulting.
+According to Gardiner Harris, in his exposé of Johnson & Johnson "No More Tears," Beiderman was paid millions of undisclosed dollars by the pharmceutical company to support his research and enrich himself.
+Many of his studies have been found to be dubious, along with his overt bias in supporting J&J's drugs when they had been shown to be of no benefit for children and actually caused serious harms.